solidsgroup/EM525/README.md

-FEM Coding Assignment: Quadrature Points and the Isoparametric Element Jacobian
+FEM Coding Assignment 4: Quadrature Points and the Isoparametric Element Jacobian
 ===============================================================================

 This assignment extends the Q4, Q9, CST, and LST elements that you implemented in PS03 to